JUN 30, 2010 1:31 PM PDT

 Bachelor's (BA/BS/Other)

-With over 20 years of sales and marketing experience at various Life Science & Biotech Companies, Greg Cruikshank is leveraging his professional and entrepreneurial skills running the internet company Labroots, Inc. Labroots is the leading scientific social networking website, offering top scientific trending news and premier educational virtual events and webinars.
-Contributing to the advancement of science through content sharing capabilities, Labroots is a powerful advocate in amplifying global networks and communities.
+With over 25 years of sales and marketing experience at various Life Science & Biotech Companies, Greg Cruikshank is leveraging his professional and entrepreneurial skills to run the companies Labroots Inc, Chati LLC, and Snake Country LLC.
+Labroots is the leading scientific social networking website, offering top scientific trending news and premier educational virtual events and webinars.
+Contributing to the advancement of science through content-sharing capabilities, Labroots is a powerful advocate for amplifying global networks and communities.
+At Chati, we provide a flexible, highly scalable virtual event builder that is accessible, immersive, and will leave attendees excited for the next event.
+With decades of experience producing virtual events, Chati provides all of the tools you need to successfully host a captivating virtual event.
 Greg has a passion for reptiles, raising various types of snakes and lizards since he was a young boy.
 This passion has evolved into starting the company Snake Country.
-At Snake Country, we breed and specialize in Amazon Basin Emerald Tree Boas, and various morphs of Boa Constrictors and Ball Pythons.
-We have hundreds of snakes in our collection.
+At Snake Country, we breed and specialize in various morphs of Boa Constrictors, Ball Pythons, and other reptiles.

 You May Also Like